 I’ve found that so many writers don’t ever get started because they get scared or overwhelmed.
 So keep it simple and break down your goals.

-Whether it’s before work, at lunch, in the evening or on the weekends, schedule it.
+Whether it’s before work, at lunch, in the evening or on the weekends, schedule your business time in advance.
 This will help you stay accountable and committed to reaching your income goals.

-Alright, now that you know how to land freelance writing jobs, it’s time to deliver for your clients.
+Alright, now that you know how to land freelance writing jobs, it’s time to deliver on your end of the deal.

-Landing clients is step one, step two is delivering high-quality work.
-The goal is to keep your clients long-term for recurring work.
+Landing paying gigs is step one, step two is delivering high-quality work.
+The goal is to keep them for long-term so you can get recurring work.

 I want to really stress this point because I lost a huge client at the beginning of my freelance writing journey.

-After months (literally months), 10+ emails, and two paid sample posts, I finally landed this whale.
-This was back in February of 2018.
+After months (literally months), 10+ emails, and two paid sample posts, I finally landed this epic gig.
+This was back in February 2018.

 It was my dream client.
 It was a $3,000 per month retainer deal where I was ghostwriting content for a millionaire, best-selling author in the personal development niche.

-Needless to say, it didn’t work out.
+Needless to say, it didn’t work out and it was hard to deal with.
 99% of it was my fault as a rookie writer.

 I didn’t communicate enough.